aferron/AIChessPlayer/README.md

 # AIChessPlayer
-An exploration of methods to improve the classic Artificial Intelligence algorithm Minimax as used by an adversial chess-playing agent
+**An exploration of methods to improve the classic Artificial Intelligence algorithm Minimax as used by an adversial chess-playing agent**

 ---
-## Install Requirements:
+## Install Requirements
 ```bash
 # Used libraries include chess, gmpy2, and numpy.
 # The node class within also requires python 3.7+.